pirsch-analytics/docs/docs/api-sdks/api.md

 ### Listing Organizations

 This endpoint lists all organizations the user belongs to or is the owner of.
+The optional `search` parameter can be used to filter the result set by the organization name.

-`GET /api/v1/organization`
+`GET /api/v1/organization?search=Organization`

 ::: details EXAMPLE RESPONSE
 ```JSON